oasis-roles/prepare_ocp_adm/README.md

 Additionally, you need to have a local copy of the SSH private key file that will be used to log in to the remote hosts, if these are not explicitly defined elsewhere in group\_vars and the inventory file.
-Obviously, if other methods of authentication are in use, then those are outside of the scope of this playbook.
+Obviously, if other methods of authentication are in use, then those are outside of the scope of this role.

 Example Playbook
 ----------------